itsvee0120/AD300/Animal Kingdom/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-README.md for "GPA to percent range" assignment is genereated using AI prompt (mainly example cases) then checked by Violet to ensure readality and comprehension.
+README.md for "GPA to percent range" assignment is generated using AI prompts (mainly example cases) then checked by Violet to ensure reality and comprehension.